-To understand anorexia nervosa, we first have to understand what an “eating disorder” means and where anorexia fits.
+To understand anorexia, we first have to understand what an “eating disorder” means and where anorexia fits.

-Eating disorders are characterised by excessive concerns about shape and weight, leading to some injurious weight-control behaviours.
-People with an eating disorder attach great importance to body image (beliefs about appearance and weight) which is invariably poor.
-Eating disorders are not aspects of other mental health conditions like depression although most people in eating distress are miserable and obsessed.
-This can simply be a symptom of malnutrition and having insufficient or too many calories to sustain good health
+Eating disorders are characterised by excessive concerns about shape and weight, leading to some harmful weight-control behaviours.
+People with eating distress attach great importance to how they feel about their weight and shape and their body image is poor.
+Eating disorders are not aspects of other mental health conditions like depression, although most sufferers are miserable and obsessed.

 There has been a lot of argument about eating disorder “labels,” but we need a way to define the suffering of people who struggle to eat properly.
-We do not diagnose an eating problem in the same way as we diagnose illness, instead we “categorise” them. anorexia nervosa is how we categorise a cluster of behaviours involving worrying food restriction which is severe enough to affect physical and emotional health.
-Anorexia is not a weight – although you may be told that anorexia is only present if someone has a BMI of 17.5 or less or weighs 15% less than expected.
+We do not diagnose an eating problem in the same way as we diagnose illness, instead we “categorise” them.
+Anorexia nervosa is how we categorise food restriction which is severe enough to affect physical and emotional health.
+Anorexia is not a particular weight- although many people are refused help if their BMI is not 17.5 or less than expected.
 This myth explains why people do not get treatment when they need it.
 Anorexia is also a mindset.